Protected and restricted areas of India: General Protected Area Permit requirements

 Normally the PAP has a duration of 10 days, with the option of extending for another 7 days.

 The PAP is issued by the Ministry of Home Affairs.
 However, the different authorities of the concerned Indian states can also issue the PAP, and also the Indian missions abroad.
 Normally the travel agent will take care of getting the PAP for the tourists.

-Problems

-At the moment only a touristic visit is a widely accepted purpose for a non-Indian's visit to a protected area.
-However, there are also other legitimate reasons why a non-Indian would want to visit these areas, for example if such a person is married to a native person of this area to visit his/her in-laws.
-As a consequence native people from the concerned areas who are married to a non-Indian or having children of a different nationality cannot settle permanently in their native area with their family because it is not possible to get a permanent permit for their non-Indian family-members.